 Place the piece of parchment over top and press according to the directions provided with your fusible web.
 Once again, start pressing in the middle and work your way to the edges.

-Allow this piece to cool complete before attempting to remove the paper backing.
+Allow this piece to cool completely before attempting to remove the paper backing.

 Once it’s cool, scratch an X in the paper.